matthew-spire/AndroidInterviewQuestions/KotlinInterviewQuestions.md

   - If no visibility modifier is specified, the "public" is used by default, meaning the declarations will be accessible everywhere inside the program.
 <br></br>

-- **When Keyword in Kotlin**
-  - The "when" keyword in Kotlin replaces the "switch" operator in other languages such as Java.
-  - It compares all of the branches one by one until a match is discovered, then executes the corresponding block of code.
-<br></br>

 - **Advantages of Kotlin over Java**
   - Data class: In Kotlin, data classes handle hashCode, toString, and equals methods automatically unlike Java.
   - Getter and setter patterns: No need to rewrite the getter and setter methods for each variable in Kotlin.